whatyouhide/whatyouhide.github.io/_posts/2020-01-22-protobuf_DRAFT.md

 end
 ```

-There are a few peculiar things here.
+There are a couple of peculiar things here.
 First of all, we read the version of the library from a magic `VERSION` file.
 We keep this file alongside the `.proto` schemas.
 This file contains the version of the schemas themselves.
-Keeping it alongside the schemas means that we can copy it over in the right places when building libraries for different languages so that the `events_schemas` library can have the same version regardless of the target language.
+Keeping it alongside the schemas means that we can copy it over in the right places when building libraries for different languages so that the `events_schemas` library can have the same version across all target languages.
 We copy this file to the root of the `events_schemas` Elixir directory before building and publishing the library.
 A similar idea is used for the `PROTOBUF_EX_VERSION` file.
 This file contains the version of the elixir-protobuf library that we use.
-We keep that in a separate file so that we can make sure it's the same between plugin for the `protoc` compiler as well as the dependency of the `events_schemas` library.
+We keep that in a separate file so that we can make sure it's the same between the plugin for the `protoc` compiler as well as the dependency of the `events_schemas` library.

 Other that the things we just talked about, this looks like a pretty standard `mix.exs` file.
 Now, the magic happens in CI.